TanvirMahmudTushar/Bisheshoggo/README.md

 This is our answer to the internet connectivity problem.
 The Offline Doctor is an AI-powered symptom checker that works completely without internet, using local AI models that run on your device.
 Tell it your symptoms in Bengali, and it will analyze them using advanced medical algorithms, provide a diagnosis, suggest home remedies with ingredients available in rural Bangladesh, and tell you when to seek immediate medical attention.
 It's like having a doctor in your pocket—one that doesn't need Wi-Fi to care about you.

+I used Llama here for offline support but unfortuntely, there is a bug which I couldn't fix due to shortage of time.
 ### iv.
 Scan Prescription

 ![Scan Prescription 1](public/prep1.png)